ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Introduction

-Remote entity attestation is a fundamental service that allows a remote entity such as a mobile phone, an Internet-of-Things (IoT) device, or other endpoint to prove itself to a Relying Party, a server or a service.
-This allows the Relying Party to know some characteristics about the entity and decide if and how it will interact with it.
+EAT provides the definition of a base set of claims that can be made about an entity, a device, an implementation, some software and/or some hardware.
+This claims set is received by a relying party who uses it to decide if and how it will interact with the remote entity.
+It may choose to not trust the entity at all and not interact with it.
+It may completely trust it.
+It may partially trust it, for example allowing monetary transactions only up to a limit.

+EAT defines the encoding of the claims set in CBOR and JSON.
+EAT is an extension of CWT and JWT.

+The claims set is secured in transit utilizing the same mechanisms used by CWT and JWT, in particular COSE and JOSE.
+Authenticity and integrity protection MUST always be provided.
+Privacy (encryption) may additionally be provided.
+The key material used to sign and encrypt is specifically created and provisioned for this purpose.
+It is this use of this key material that make the claims set "attested" rather than just some parameters sent to the relying party by the device.

+EAT is focused on authenticating, identifying and characterizing implementations where implementations are devices, chips, hardware, software and such.
+This is distinct from protocols like TLS {{RFC8446}} that authenticate and identify servers and services.
+It is equally distinct from protocols like SASL {{RFC4422}} that authenticate and identify persons.

-The notion of attestation here is large and may include, but is not limited to the following:
+The notion of attestation is large, ranging over a broad variety of use cases and security levels.
+Here are a few examples of claims:

- * Proof of the make and model of the device hardware (HW)
+* Make and model of manufactured consumer device
- * Proof of the make and model of the device processor, particularly for security-oriented chips
+* Make and model of a chip or processor, particularly for a security-oriented chip
- * Measurement of the software (SW) running on the device
+* Measurement and identification of the software running on a device
- * Configuration and state of the device
+* Configuration and state of a device
- * Environmental characteristics of the device such as its GPS location
+* Environmental characteristics of a device such as its GPS location
+* Formal certifications received
+* Submodules and nested EATs for complex composite devices

 This document uses the terminology and main operational model defined in [RATS.architecture].
-In particular it is a format that can be used for Attestation Evidence or Attestation Results as defined in the RATS architecture.
+In particular, it is a format that can be used for Attestation Evidence and Attestation Results.

 ## Entity Overview